iamsnkr/kafka_logistics_data_processing/readme.md

 ----------------------------------------

 **Schema Registry**
-- Ensure Schema Registry is set up and running.
-Avro schemas for serialization/deserialization are managed by Schema Registry to maintain compatibility between producer and consumer.
+- Avro schemas for serialization/deserialization are managed by Schema Registry to maintain compatibility between producer and consumer.

 **Kafka Producer**
 - The Kafka producer script (kafka_producer.py) reads logistics data from a CSV file using Pandas, serializes it into Avro format using an Avro schema fetched from Schema Registry, and publishes messages to Kafka.